dsp2003/clef/README.md

 Overview
 --------

-As you probably know, not all players are happy with the changes that were made to the game in comparison with Koala builds.
-Although many new things were added, a lot of the aspects were nerfed or removed altogether, which turned the game into dumb lifeless punishing neverending grind.
+Are you looking for sandbox gameplay?
+You've come to the right place.

-This mod is my attempt to address and revert these changes in Giraffe builds to certain degree, as well as introduce other balance tweaks, enhancements and a good portion of entirely new content. ;) It also addresses the poor game's performance on relatively slow hardware and improves it.
+CF has severely crippled Starbound in Giraffe "updates" and removed as much that associated it with Terraria as they could.
+Hence, this unofficial community patch was born.

-Starting from Version 6, CLeF also incorporates work by other awesome people.
-See the full list of mods and their authors at the end of the description.
+CLeF is a community effort to address and revert most of these changes, as well as introduce balance tweaks, enhancements and a good portion of entirely new content. ;) It also addresses the poor game's performance on relatively slow hardware and improves it.

-Starting from Version 33, CLeF requires you to wipe your universe and shipworld files, otherwise you'll be met with invisible objects and possible crashes.
+Please take a couple of minutes to read the list of changes this mod has to offer.
+Also, see the full list of authors and included mods at the end of the description.

 Frequently Asked Questions